tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 },
 ```

-If you use the `Prioritized` allocation strategy, you can assign a priority ranking to each VM size.
+If you use the `Prioritized (preview)` allocation strategy, you can assign a priority ranking to each VM size.
 For example:

 ```json
 "skuProfile": {